Capital gains tax on property – where you stand

 It’s also important to note that a married couple or civil partners can only count one property as their main residence.
 Any additional properties will be liable when sold.

-Everyone has an annual tax-free allowance of £12,300, so Capital Gains Tax will only be payable on profit above that amount.
+Everyone has an annual tax-free allowance of £6,000 (this has recently been reduced from £12,300 and is due to be reduced further to £3,000 in April 2024), so Capital Gains Tax will only be payable on profit above that amount.

 How much is Capital Gains Tax on property?